-Hi-Rel offers a variety of technical training courses at our facility, and when possible, can present instruction at your facility.
+Hi-Rel offers a variety of technical training courses at our facility for the new and experienced alike.

 All classes require pre-payment or alternate arrangements to be agreed upon by Hi-Rel well ahead of the course presentation.

 After 35 years teaching together, Howard Dicken and John Devaney are coming off the road.
 All of Hi-Rel’s training classes will now only be offered on site at Hi-Rel’s facility in Spokane.

 Available Classes for 2018

 |Hands-On Failure Analysis Workshop||August 13 – 17|

 |Pre-Cap Visual Inspection Course||April 10 – 13|